ApexCaptain/Koconut/README.md

 sampleProcess()
 ```

-As you can see, there's no big difference between using in JS and TS.
+As you can see, there's no big difference between using it in JS and TS.
 Both examples created an 1 to 6 integer array and filtered only the even numbers.

 # Documents